wdporter/acim/text/5-healing-and-wholeness/index.md

 #### expanded

-11.&emsp;When you are tempted by the wrong voice, call on me to remind you how to heal by sharing my decision and making it [my decision] stronger.
+11. When you are tempted by the wrong voice, call on me to remind you how to heal by sharing my decision and making it [my decision] stronger.
 <sup>2</sup>As we share this goal [of making my decision stronger], we increase its [my-decision’s] power to attract the whole Sonship, and to bring it [the whole Sonship] back into the oneness in which it [the Sonship] was created.
 <sup>3</sup>Remember that ‘yoke’ means ‘join together’, and ‘burden’ means ‘message’.
 <sup>4</sup>Let us restate “My yoke is easy and my burden light” in this way: “Let us join together, for my message is light”.

 #### substituted

-11.&emsp;When you are tempted by the wrong voice, call on me to remind you how to heal by sharing my decision and making my decision stronger.
+11. When you are tempted by the wrong voice, call on me to remind you how to heal by sharing my decision and making my decision stronger.
 <sup>2</sup>As we share the goal of making my decision stronger, we increase my-decision’s power to attract the whole Sonship, and to bring the whole Sonship back into the oneness in which the Sonship was created.
 <sup>3</sup>Remember that ‘yoke’ means ‘join together’, and ‘burden’ means ‘message’.
 <sup>4</sup>Let us restate “My yoke is easy and my burden light” in this way: “Let us join together, for my message is light”.